-Solange was born into a Christian home.
-Her father is a pastor, and along with her family, Solange understood the value of sharing God’s word with others to give them hope.
-But as her personality reflects it, she felt the need for an even greater challenge: to be a missionary in the most challenging countries.
-That is why, at age 16, she traveled to Argentina to study at the Universidad Adventista del Plata, with the aim of obtaining a degree in nursing, and through that career, share the message of salvation with others.
-He participated and led several missionary groups.
-At one point, she had decided to start her missionary career in a truly challenging country to preach the gospel.
+Solange (better known as Sol) was born into a Christian home.
+Her father is a pastor.
+Along with her family, Solange understood the value of sharing God’s word with others to give them hope.
+But, as her personality reflects, she felt the need for an even greater challenge: to be a missionary in the most hard-to-reach countries.
+That is why, at age 16, Solange traveled to Argentina to study at the Universidad Adventista del Plata to obtain a nursing degree.
+Through that career, she hoped to share the message of salvation with others.
+Solange participated in or led several missionary groups.
+At one point, she decided to begin her missionary career in a country where it was truly challenging to preach the gospel.
 Regrettably, that trip did not materialize, which was a severe blow to her.
-What she did not know was that God had stretched the time a little more, so that she does not go alone …
+Solange did not know that God had stretched her time at Universidad Adventista del Plata a little longer—so she did not go alone.

-We met in a missionary group, when we met, we immediately became great friends.
-We had many things in common.
-After a year those feelings of appreciation grew, until we started dating, after almost two years of that, we got married.
+We met in a missionary group and, recognizing we had many things in common, immediately became great friends.
+After a year, those feelings of appreciation grew, and we started dating.
+Almost two years later, we got married.

 We decided, as an act of faith, to start applying to different mission agencies.
-Because our calling had been so clear, we started selling everything we had, even before we had a place to travel.
-When we sold everything, until we had only 2 suitcases, our first call came.
-We had a year of experience as full-time missionaries until we met AFM.
-After some incredible adventures and miracles lived in other mission fields, we were blessed to receive the call to work on Project Pnong.
+Because our calling had been so clear, we started selling everything we owned, even before having a destination.
+When we were down to only two suitcases and their contents, our first call came.
+We gained a year of experience as full-time missionaries before partnering with AFM.
+After some incredible adventures and witnessing miracles in other mission fields, AFM blessed us with a call to work on the Pnong Project.